Francis-Calingo/Project-Stack/README.md

 **Research Topics**: Demographics, Socioeconomic Research

 **Data Tags**: Statistical Analysis

 [View Repo](https://github.com/Francis-Calingo/CATEGORICAL-SOCIOECONOMIC-DATA-ANALYSIS-OF-CANADIAN-REGIONS)
-> UWith huge variations within its population in terms of ethnicity, and educational, health and economic indices, I used R to investigate which socioeconomic variables had the biggest causal effect on each Canadian census division's net migration.
+> With huge variations within its population in terms of ethnicity, and educational, health and economic indices, I used R to investigate which socioeconomic variables had the biggest causal effect on each Canadian census division's net migration.

 [<b>Back to the Top of this Section</b>](#featured-projects) | [<b>Back to Table of Contents</b>](#table-of-contents)